Elks Leading the Way

 The Florida Ladies of Elks (FLOE) and its affiliated ladies groups and members work to benefit the Florida Elks Children’s Therapy Services, the Florida Elks Youth Camp and various other projects for their affiliated Lodges.

 Through their financial, administrative, management and fundraising efforts, FLOE has long demonstrated the true meaning of Caring and Sharing.
-To date, the ladies have donated over $1,400,000 to the Harry Anna Investment Trust and our Major Projects.
+To date, the ladies have donated nearly $2,000,000 to the Harry Anna Investment Trust and our Major Projects.

 FLOE encourages any wife, widow of an Elk, or a Lady Elk member, to become a member of a Ladies organization and join us in our good works.
 FLOE meetings are held in conjunction with the Elks State meetings and there is an annual FLOE Conference held in different locations throughout Florida.

 Elks are the largest volunteer drug awareness program in the United States.
 We are very proud of our dedicated army of volunteers who freely give their time and talents to this most noble cause.
 The Elks are committed to eliminating the use and abuse of illegal drugs by all members of society and believe that in order to ensure a bright future for our country, it is essential that our children be raised in a drug-free environment.

 Each year, Florida Elks sponsor statewide Drug Awareness Poster and Essay contests designed to involve the lodge, children, schools, and parents.
 The winner of the essay contest and their parents are invited to the annual Florida Elks state convention each year.

 First Responder of the Year